 Improve your KPIs & meet OKRs with Leapsome

 Educating your leadership and teams about the differences between OKRs and KPIs is crucial to get buy-in and generate effective, sustainable outcomes.
-But once you have company-wide support, where will you record and track your goals for easier collaboration and transparency?
+Still, once you have company-wide support, where will you record and track your KPIs or OKRs for easier collaboration and transparency?

 🔥 Get the key results you want with Leapsome